Lexawise's Official Icon

 This relationship includes:

-• The broker supervising all real estate activities.
+• The broker supervises all real estate activities.

-• The affiliate broker being legally unable to operate independently.
+• The affiliate broker is legally unable to operate independently.

 Affiliating with a broker is mandatory for new licensees and serves as a training ground before advancing to a broker-level license.